Is your kombucha not as fizzy as you would like? We’re walking through all the reasons your kombucha isn’t carbonated (and how to fix it)!

 1. You’re not using the right bottles.

 You need to use fermentation grade bottles to brew kombucha, as these are specifically designed to not only trap air in, but withstand the pressure build up without exploding or leaking.
-These flip top bottles and these Grolsch beer style bottles are both great.
+These flip top bottles and these bottles are both great.
 For the best buch, avoid decorative bottles and mason jars.

 2. You need to adjust your first fermentation time.